 COVID-19 has caused the biggest economic disruption since the Global Financial Crisis.
 So, what’s happening in the property market?
 And is commercial property still a good investment in 2020?

 Commercial property investors have a lot to be confused about in 2020.
-COVID-19 is creating more questions than answers, particularly when it comes to, “What do I invest in?”
+COVID-19 is creating more questions than answers, particularly when it comes to, “What’s the outlook for commercial real estate in 2020?”

 Here, we break down the state of affairs for commercial property in 2020, and see what impacts COVID-19 has had in the property market’s three major asset classes: Industrial property, office property and retail property.